Hiflylabs/awesome-dbt/README.md

 Useful tools and extensions to bump up your analytics engineer worklow.

+- [datapilot](https://github.com/AltimateAI/datapilot) - AI teammate for engineers to ensure best practices in their SQL.
 - [dbt-exposures-crawler](https://github.com/voi-oss/dbt-exposures-crawler) - Automate the creation of dbt exposures from different sources.
 - [dlt(data load tool)](https://dlthub.com/) - The open-source Python library for data loading.
 - [Turntable VSCode extension](https://www.turntable.so/extension) - A handy docs composer and column-level lineage.